 Step #9: Make a Choice

-Most Common Questions to Be Listed in an RFP for Ecommerce Website
+Most Common Questions to Be Listed in a Website RFP Template

 Apart from your project overview, its description and pricing expectation, the timeline, a B2B ecommerce RFP should include a list of questions towards an ecommerce platform vendor.
 Organize them in a spreadsheet or in a Word document.
 You might place a separate scoring column for RFP ecommerce platform vendors to evaluate the answers as you review them.